-Other Ingredients: Rice Flour, Gelatin (capsule), Magnesium Stearate (vegetable source) and Silica.
+Other Ingredients: Cellulose (capsule), Rice Flour, Silica and Magnesium Stearate (vegetable source).

 GABA (gamma aminobutyric acid) is a non-essential amino acid found mainly in the human brain and eyes.
 It is considered an inhibitory neurotransmitter, which means it regulates brain and nerve cell activity by inhibiting the number of neurons firing in the brain.
 GABA is referred to as the "brain's natural calming agent".
 By inhibiting over-stimulation of the brain, GABA may help promote relaxation and ease nervous tension.

 Suggested Use: Take 1 capsule 2 to 3 times daily as needed, preferably with juice or water on an empty stomach.